msajad79/Burgers_equation_CFD/README.md

     > plot all time for value type (pcolormesh)
 3. ```Mesh2D(obj).plot_n_timeframe(<spesific time index>) ```
     > plot U, V and W in specific time

+Note: For more information from description of project and theory solve, refer to ==/doc== folder